cupcakearmy/autorestic/docs/md/location/cron.md

 ## Installing the cron

+**This has to be done only once, regadless of now many cros you have in your config file.**

 To actually enable cron jobs you need something to call `autorestic cron` on a timed shedule.
 Note that the shedule has nothing to do with the `cron` attribute in each location.
 My advise would be to trigger the command every 5min, but if you have a cronjob that runs only once a week, it's probably enough to shedule it once a day.

 ### Crontab